FNNDSC/pfcon/README.rst

 Overview
 ********

-This repository implements ``pfcon`` -- a controlling service that acts as the interface to a process manager ``pman`` service.
+This repository implements ``pfcon`` -- a controlling service that acts as the interface to a compute cluster (docker, podman, swarm, kubernetes, hpc).
 Primarily, ``pfcon`` provides "compute resource" services to a ChRIS backend.

-Most simply, a local zip file can be pushed to a remote ``pfcon``, then after unpacking the data some process is run on it in the remote space using the controlled ``pman`` service.
+Most simply, a local zip file can be pushed to a remote ``pfcon``, then after unpacking the data some process is run on it in the remote space.
 The resultant data can then be downloaded back as a zip file to the local space.

 It can be used to query and control the following (for example):